Mayaracar2/Cyber-security/Flag Hunters.md

 ### Introdução
 O desafio apresenta o seguinte enunciado:

+"Lyrics jump from verses to the refrain kind of like a subroutine call.
+There's a hidden refrain this program doesn't print by default.
+Can you get it to print it?
+There might be something in it for you.
+The program's source code can be downloaded `here`.
+Connect to the program with netcat:
+$ nc verbal-sleep.picoctf.net 56688"

+#### Tradução
 "As letras saltam dos versos para o refrão, como uma chamada de subrotina.
 Há um refrão oculto que este programa não imprime por padrão.
 Você consegue fazer com que ele o imprima?
 Pode haver algo nele para você.
-O código fonte do programa pode ser baixado aqui .
+O código fonte do programa pode ser baixado `aqui` .
 Conecte-se ao programa com o netcat:
 $ nc verbal-sleep.picoctf.net 56688"